SPATIAL-Lab/spatial-group-demo/protocol.md

 Request:	[Get]	/sites.php
 Note: Parameters are not needed.
-This will return all the sites that have not null latitude and not null longitude, all types, and the maximum/minimum Collection_Date.
+This will return all the sites that have not null latitude and not null longitude, all types, the maximum/minimum Collection_Date and all the project_id.

 Request:	[Post] 	/sites.php
 Note: This requires user's query.
 If some parameter is not applicable, make its value as null.